otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture.md

       const isExpired = // TODO 2: Check if the cache age is greater than the duration

       if (!isExpired) {
-        // Return the cached response with a custom header res.set("X-Cache", "HIT");
+        // TODO 3: Set the 'X-Cache' header to 'HIT'

         return res.status(200).json(cachedResponse.data);
       } else {
-        // Delete expired cache entry
+        // TODO 4: Delete the cache entry for the key }
-        delete cache[key];
     }
-    }

-    // If no cache or expired, modify res.json to cache the response const originalJson = res.json.bind(res);
+    const originalJson = res.json.bind(res); // If no cached response or cache is expired, proceed to the next middleware

-    // Override res.json to cache the response before sending it res.json = (body) => {
+    // Override the res.json method to store the response in cache res.json = (body) => {
-      // Store the response in cache with timestamp cache[key] = {
+      cache[key] = { // Store the response in cache
         data: body,
         timestamp: Date.now(),
       };

-      // Add 'X-Cache: MISS' header to indicate cache was not used res.set("X-Cache", "MISS");
+      // TODO 5: Set the 'X-Cache' header to 'MISS'

-      // Call the original json function
+      return originalJson(body); // Call the original res.json method
-      return originalJson(body);
     };

     next();